|Home (Mobile Index)|

 Should you stay at a hotel near the Piazza San Marco?
 That depends on your budget.
 You'll almost certainly pay more for a room near the Piazza than you would at a hotel that's tucked away in a quieter and harder-to-reach neighborhood.
 Still, the added expense can be worthwhile, especially if you're in Venice for only a few days.

-We've organized the links by area: west toward the Accademia Bridge, in the busy shopping streets north on the way to Rialto, east toward Castello, and along the Riva degli Schiavoni on the waterfront overlooking St. Mark's Basin.
+We've organized the hotels by area: west toward the Accademia Bridge, in the busy shopping streets north on the way to Rialto, and east along (and inland from) the Riva degli Schiavoni waterfront promenade overlooking St. Mark's Basin.

 Next page: Hotels west of the Piazza San Marco

 |Mobile Index||About Us|

 | Contact information, disclosures, audience |

 Privacy and cookies

 Copyright © 1996-2018 Durant and Cheryl Imboden.
 All rights reserved.